anishpc/tech-obsidian/spring-core/IoC Container.md

 -   If the Spring IoC container cannot find a bean to inject into when creating a bean declared to use constructor injection, an exception of type `org.springframework.beans.factory.UnsatisfiedDependencyException` will be thrown and the application will fail to start.
 -   The `@Autowired`, `@Inject`, `@Value`, and `@Resource` annotations are handled by Spring `BeanPostProcessor` implementations.
 This means that you cannot apply these annotations within your own `BeanPostProcessor` or `BeanFactoryPostProcessor` types (if any).
 These types must be 'wired up' explicitly by using XML or a Spring `@Bean` method.

-### Injection > Fine-tuning autowiring
+### Fine-tuning autowiring
 1. `@Primary`
 	- `@Primary` indicates that a particular bean should be given preference when multiple beans are candidates to be autowired to a single-valued dependency.
 If exactly one primary bean exists among the candidates, it becomes the autowired value.

         ```java
         @Configuration